Work Health and Safety Act 2011

 The WHS Act also provides protection for the general public so that their health and safety is not at risk by work performed by your business.

-The WHS Act places the primary health and safety duty on a person conducting a business or undertaking (PCBU).
-A PCBU must ensure, so far as is reasonably practicable, the health and safety of workers in their workplace.
-Duties are also placed on officers of a PCBU, workers and other persons at a workplace.
+The WHS Act places the primary health and safety duty on the business owner or employer – referred to in the Act as a person conducting a business or undertaking (PCBU).
+This person must ensure, so far as is reasonably practicable, the health and safety of workers at the workplace.
+This means doing what you are reasonably able to do to ensure the health and safety of workers and others like volunteers and visitors.

-The WHS Act also sets out the requirements for the following:
+The WHS Act covers work health and safety definitions and duties.
+It also sets out the requirements for:

 Also consider...